- As seen in:

 Include the numbers

-As a financial accountant, you need to be comfortable juggling numbers – so always include facts, figures, and statistics on your CV.
+For most financial accountant job requirements, you need to be comfortable juggling numbers – so always include facts, figures, and statistics on your CV.
 Metrics from your previous positions will help your recruiter to quantify your success and make your application stand out from the crowd.

 Use keywords from the financial accountant job description